Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 A user or system gets a right based on rules that describes permissions based on being a specific user or having a specific role.

 ## Policy
+A policy defines one or many rules for a given set of resources.
+This policy is described as a XACML 3.0 Policy document.

 ### Rules
 A authorization rule in Altinn Platform defines who has been given the right to perform actions on a given resource.